-Waiting for the Clouds tells the tragic story of Ayse who lives with her older and ailing sister Selma in a small coast town in the Black Sea region.
-Ayse never married and has dedicated her life to her sister Selma.
-Their years of co-habitation have created an intense bond.
-Ayse must now face the harsh reality that she will soon be alone.
-The mystery of Ayse’s tragic past will be divulged through the curious eyes of a charming eight year old boy Mehmet, who shares Ayse’s profound loss at the death of Selma.
+Waiting for the Clouds tells the story of Ayse who lives with her older and ailing sister Selma in a small coastal town in the Black Sea region.
+Ayse never married and dedicated her life to her sister Selma.
+Their years of co-habitation created an intense bond.
+Ayse is faced with the harsh reality that she will soon be alone.
+The mystery of Ayse’s tragic past is divulged through the curious eyes of a charming eight year old boy Mehmet, who shares Ayse’s profound loss at the death of Selma.

 Near death themselves upon their arrival at the outskirts of a faraway village, Eleni and Niko are taken in by a Turkish family.
 The trauma of young Eleni’s brutal experience subsides through the loving bond she establishes with her sister Selma.

-For some 50 years, Ayse has kept silent about her true identity to protect her status as Selma’s sister.
-Now that her beloved Selma has passed away, Ayse longs for the forgiveness of her long lost brother Niko.
+For some 50 years, Ayse keeps silent about her true identity to protect her status as Selma’s sister. but after her beloved Selma passes away, Ayse longs for the forgiveness of her long lost brother Niko.

 Through Ayse’s inner journey, Waiting for the Clouds raises questions about “who we are ” and “where we belong”, as it digs deeper into the intrinsic universal human feelings of love, guilt, fear and sharing.